LArSoft/larsoft.github.io/LArSoftWiki/LArSoft_V10+_Geometry_System.md

 <a id="element_iteration"></a>
 # Element iteration

-An important feature of the geometry system is the ability to iterate through the geometry elements, as defined [HERE].
+An important feature of the geometry system is the ability to iterate through the geometry elements, as defined [HERE](#core_geo).
 This is done by using the `Iterate<T>` interface provided by `geo::GeometryCore` and `geo::WireReadoutGeom` providers.
 For example, to iterate through wire IDs:

 ```
 // Iterate through all wire IDs in the detector